josealfredomunozmelendez/vauxoo/README.md

 Building the docker instance
 ---

-1. Fix line "ADD id_rsa /home/odoo/.ssh" and add the path to your key or you can create a hard link to your private key
+1. Create a hard link to your private key (if you dont push the image your key will be only local)

     `
     cd deployment_files/docker_files/